mheyer32/alienbreed3d2/ab3d2_source/docs/README.md

 Using the four cardinal directions:

  - X represents the East/West direction.
-     - Value increases from East to West.
+     - Value increases from West to East.
  - Z represents the North/South direction.
-     - Value increases from North to South.
+     - Value increases from South to North.

 Vertically: